What will be available?

 - Researchers, students, librarians, policymakers, judges, legal experts through their institutions in 115 low- and middle-income countries.
 More

-- Governmental, research and not-for-profit institutions from eligible countries are encouraged to register from February 2018: How to register?
+- Governmental, research and not-for-profit institutions from eligible countries are encouraged to register for GOALI on the Research4Life website.
+GOALI will go live on the 6th of March 2018.
+How to register?

-PartnersGOALI is a public-private partnership of the International Labour Organization (ILO) as a UN agency, together with Brill Nijhoff and academic partners Cornell Law School Library and the Lillian Goldman Law Library at Yale Law School.
+PartnersGOALI is a public-private partnership of the International Labour Organization (ILO) as a UN agency, together with Brill Nijhoff, the International Training Centre of the ILO and academic partners Cornell Law School Library and the Lillian Goldman Law Library at Yale Law School.

 GOALI is one of the five programmes that make up Research4Life.
 More